wikimedia/operations-software-netbox/docs/installation/1-postgresql.md

     **Do not use the password from the example.** Choose a strong, random password to ensure secure database authentication for your NetBox installation.

 !!! danger "Use UTF8 encoding"
     Make sure that your database uses `UTF8` encoding (the default for new installations).
 Especially do not use `SQL_ASCII` encoding, as it can lead to unpredictable and unrecoverable errors.
+Enter `\l` to check your encoding.

 Once complete, enter `\q` to exit the PostgreSQL shell.